laninsky/possums/mitogenomes/README.md

 data %>% filter(ESS<=200) %>% select(paramName,ESS,run) %>% arrange(paramName)
 ```
 Following the initial full-length runs (approximately 4 hours in length), ESS values associated with LnL and some parameters (particularly G-T transversions) were low for all partitions.
 This suggests that there is not enough variation across our partitions to implement GTR (the only model in ExaBayes).
+Because of this, we went back to our partition alignments in Geneious, and exported them as nexus format so we could set up a BEAST analysis through BEAUTi.

+## BEAST